Legal

 15. Data Security

-ChargePilot applies administrative, technical, and physical safeguards designed to protect data, including: encryption in transit (TLS 1.2+); encryption at rest (AES-256, with AES-256-GCM for sensitive credentials); secrets managed in Google Cloud Secret Manager; OAuth 2.0 scoped tokens (ChargePilot never holds your Stripe secret key); per-Merchant data isolation in Firestore with server-side rules, in a United States region; and payment-data minimization (results and last-4 only; no PAN or Sensitive Authentication Data).
+ChargePilot applies administrative, technical, and physical safeguards designed to protect data, including: encryption in transit (TLS 1.2+); encryption at rest (AES-256, with AES-256-GCM for sensitive credentials); secrets managed in Google Cloud Secret Manager; scoped authorizations (ChargePilot never holds your Payment Processor’s secret API key); per-Merchant data isolation in Firestore with server-side rules, in a United States region; and payment-data minimization (results and last-4 only; no PAN or Sensitive Authentication Data).
 ChargePilot’s application security has been verified at CASA Tier 2 through an independent DAST scan by TAC Security; CASA Tier 2 is an application-security assessment and is not a SOC 2 examination.
 No method of transmission or storage is completely secure, and ChargePilot cannot guarantee absolute security.

 16. Children’s Data

 The Service is a business-to-business product intended for Merchants.
 It is not directed to children, and ChargePilot does not knowingly collect personal data from children.
-Cardholder data is processed only as transaction- and fraud-related data sourced from Merchants and networks, not collected from individuals directly.
+Cardholder data is processed only as transaction- and fraud-related data sourced from Merchants, networks, and Merchant checkout pages, not collected from individuals directly.

 17. Changes to This Policy